andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ## Installing Rancher on an existing Kubernetes Cluster using Helm

 Before I can start using Rancher I need to install it.
 Rancher can be deployed using Docker for poc/testing purposes and on (more or less any) Kubernetes platform for production use. *If one started out testing Rancher on Docker one can actually [migrate](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/other-installation-methods) from Docker to Kubernetes at a later stage also.* In this post I will deploy Rancher on Kubernetes.
 I have already deployed a Kubernetes cluster I intend to deploy Rancher on.
-The Kubernetes cluster that will be used is provisioned by vSphere with Tanzu, running in my vSphere cluster using the method I describe in this [post](https://blog.andreasm.io/2024/02/04/argo-cd-vsphere-with-tanzu/). vSphere with Tanzu is also its own Kubernetes management platform ofcourse.
+The Kubernetes cluster that will be used is provisioned by vSphere with Tanzu, running in my vSphere cluster using the method I describe in this [post](https://blog.andreasm.io/2024/02/04/argo-cd-vsphere-with-tanzu/). vSphere with Tanzu is also its own Kubernetes management platform of course.
 I have deployed 3 control plane nodes and 3 worker nodes.
 All persistent storage will be handled by the the vSphere Cluster VSAN storage.
 Ingress will be taken care of by VMware Avi loadbalancer.

 Here is my TKC cluster I will install rancher on: